Business Policies and Procedures Manual

 WSU does not reimburse lodging expenses unless the traveler uses a commercial facility, which is defined by the OFM as:

 Travelers may book lodging with AirBNB (Air Bed and Breakfast), VRBO (Vacation Rentals by Owner), and similar shared economy lodging options that meet the definition of a commercial lodging facility.
-(See definition of commercial lodging facility under Commercial Facilities.)
+(See definition of commercial lodging facility under Section 4.1.)
 All standard travel policies apply to the use of shared economy lodging facilities.

 WSU does not reimburse lodging expenses incurred at a lodging facility located at either the traveler’s official station or official residence (see SAAM 10.30.40.a) except as follows:

 - In emergency situations when the President determines that employees performing critical University functions must remain at their workstations.

 - When an employee, acting in a custodial or leadership role must, as a part of their official duties, lodge with students or other University clients, e.g., coaches lodging with student athletes.